google/gemmlowp/doc/quantization.md

 perform, specifically, it affects how one goes from internal 32bit accumulator to final 8bit outputs.

-The part of gemmlowp transforming internal internal 32bit accumulator to final 8bit outputs is the "output pipeline" described in [output.md](output.md).
+The part of gemmlowp transforming internal 32bit accumulator to final 8bit outputs is the "output pipeline" described in [output.md](output.md).

 gemmlowp's `GemmWithOutputPipeline` entry point allows specifying an arbitrary